abductedllama/Asus-GX10_Qwen3.6-27B_Qwen2.5-Coder-14B/README.md

 > **WIP** — initial setup, more to follow.

-20260804 - Removed docker compose files from README, docker compose files uploaded are current, dont want to update in 2 places, Updated memory for new settings.
+20260804 - Removed docker compose files from README, docker compose files uploaded are current, dont want to update in 2 places, Updated memory for new settings. <br>
 20260803 - Updated compose files for both containers.
 Reason: use slightly less resources lowered gpu-memory-utilzation, Code: increase --max-num-seqs to 4 for better concurrent requests on QwenCode model